DAOhaus/paper/README.md

 ## **Member Management Contract**

 This contract behaves very similar to how the resource contracts work.
-However, there would be no chairperson, and they would not be "duplicatable" as the resource contracts are.
+However, there would be no chairperson, and they can not be duplicated as the resource contracts are.

 As little as 1 person could nominate someone that should be voted "off the island" so to speak.
 They would then need to meet the popular vote ratio of members confirming to kick a someone out.
 The person in question would have a character limit of 2,000 words in which to defend themselves, and each member would have a 500 word area vouch for or against the member in question and allows links to other places online.